chadillac/smarter_console.js/README.md

 2. Do we have a console to use?
 3. Does it have the method I'm looking for?

 It also adds a few common use cases like log, warn, and trace with functions that do nothing intially.
 This is to prevent older browsers from throwing fatal exceptions when attempting to use console.log without verifying that console exists and that it has a log method.
+I've also added some little helpers here and there like the ability to enable stack traces to all console calls (helpful with event driven models) that can be enabled and disabled easily.

 I essentially tried to make a library that made console interactions "set it and forget it" that would play nice with developers, third party libraries, and production enviornments.